 Child or Children: These terms are used in a trust or will to refer to children born to, or legally adopted by, the creators of the trust or will.

 Codicil: A written amendment or addition to a will, which may explain, change, qualify, supplement, or revoke provisions in the will.

 Community Property: Some state laws require that all assets acquired during a marriage from the earnings or efforts of either or both spouses belong equally to both spouses, except for gifts and inheritances given specifically to one spouse.
-The eight states with such laws are known as community property states.
+The nine states with such laws are known as community property states.
 Each spouse is considered to own an undivided one-half interest in all community property.
-The eight states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas and Washington.
+The nine states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
 Puerto Rico also uses the community property system, and Alaska is an opt-in community property state that gives both parties the option to make their property community property.